woordwaark/Spotlight-pipeline/README.md

 So if you want to search the corpus for sentences containing aal, you will also need to specify the part of speech.

-A table with tokens in Gronings, lemmas in Dutch POS-tags may look like this table:
+A table with tokens in Gronings, lemmas in Dutch, and POS-tags may look like this table:

 token GN | lemma NL | POS-tag
 --- | --- | ---